Researcher, lecturer and international consultant, specialized in the social and economic

 There will be articles and blogs as the project progresses.
 Your comments will be welcome.

 I argue that this revolution is indeed unique, but also one of a series of five, rather than only the second since the Industrial Revolution in England, as they claim.
 So I make various parallels with previous ones.
 And yet, I also wonder why, if it is such a momentous transformation, their policy recommendations are so timid and give such a small role to public policy.
-The discussion of those recommendations will follow in subsequent blogs.

 In May I participated in a discussion with Kate Raworth, the author of Doughnut Economics, moderated by Mariana Mazzucato.
 It was the first in a series of discussions on Innovation and the Welfare State jointly organized by IIPP-UCL and the British Library: